-Times change – especially when it comes to sharps disposal.
-In fact, many methods currently being used are either exposing people to health hazards or are overly expensive.
-These four guidelines will help make your sharps disposal safer and more cost-effective.
+Looking information on safer sharps disposal?
+Many methods currently being used are either exposing people to health hazards or are overly expensive.
+Here four guidelines will help make your sharps disposal safer and more cost-effective.

 As you read through, also keep in mind that there are new programs that let you dispose of sharps for less money and often less work:

-1. Use certified sharps containers: Discarding your sharps in uncertified containers, like detergent or milk jugs, puts yourself and anyone who handles your waste at risk.
-These containers are not thick enough to prevent needles or other sharp objects from poking through and potentially infecting whoever collects and disposes the waste.
+Discarding your sharps in uncertified containers, like detergent or milk jugs, puts yourself and anyone who handles your waste at risk.
+These containers are not thick enough to prevent needles or other sharp objects from poking through.
+This can potentially infect whoever collects and disposes the waste.

 To remain compliant and safe, always dispose of sharps in a certified sharps container.
-These containers are approved to prevent needles from poking through, decreasing possible health hazards.
+These containers are approved to prevent needles from poking through.
+Also, it decreases possible health hazards.

-There are many different options available for sharps containers, from as small as a quart to as large as three gallons.
+There are many different options available for sharps containers.
+They run from as small as a quart or as large as two gallons.
 Choose the right container for your environment that will ensure safety and security.

 These containers are made of rigid plastic and securely lock to prevent theft.
-Available as 1 quart or 5 quart containers, they are the ideal sharps storage unit for restrooms in gas stations, police stations, office buildings, manufacturing plants and more.
+They are available as either a 1 quart or 5 quart container.
+They are the ideal sharps storage unit for restrooms in gas stations, police stations, office buildings, manufacturing plants and more.

 If possible, keep it in an area where someone can constantly monitor it, for instance in the nurse’s office at a school.
 If nobody is available to monitor the container, the best way to keep it safe is again with a SharpGuard secure storage box.